TrossenRobotics/interbotix_xslocobots_docs/_sources/ros2_packages/locobot_control.rst

 -   **realsense2_camera_node**: responsible for running the `RealSense D435`_ camera and publishing a variety of image topics.
 See the `realsense_ros`_ repository for parameter descriptions.
-See the `rs_camera.yaml configuration file`_` for detailed parameter information.
+See the `rs_camera.yaml configuration file`_ for detailed parameter information.

 You will also notice a `config`_ directory containing many YAML files.
-Each file (beside the modes.yaml one) specifies the names and initial register values for all the motors that make up a specific locobot.
-There is also some 'meta-info' like names of joint groups, the desired joint-topic name and publishing frequency, etc...
-For a full explanation of each of these parameters, check out the `Motor Config file template`_.
+Each file (beside the modes.yaml one and the others mentioned above) specifies the names and initial register values for all the motors that make up a specific locobot.
+There is also some 'meta-info' like names of joint groups, the desired joint-topic name and publishing frequency, etc. For a full explanation of each of these parameters, check out the `Motor Config file template`_.
 The other file located in that directory is the Mode Config one (a.k.a mode.yaml).
 The parameters in there define the desired operating modes for either a group of joints or single joints, and whether or not they should be torqued on/off at node startup.
 See more by referencing the `Mode Config file template`_.
 Typically, the Motor Config file is only defined here while the Mode Config file is also defined in any 'downstream' ROS package.
 This makes it easy for users to configure their desired motor operating modes depending on their project.

 .. _`RPlidar A2M8`: https://www.slamtec.com/en/Lidar/A2
 .. _`LaserScan`: http://docs.ros.org/latest/api/sensor_msgs/html/msg/LaserScan.html